Official websites use .mil

-San Pablo Bay and Mare Island Strait, which are located in Solano County, California, provide deep-water access to the Suisun Bay Channel and the Ports of Sacramento and Stockton.
-This project provides for maintenance dredging of (1) a 600-foot wide channel to a depth of 35 feet Mean Lower Low Water (MLLW), which is approximately 11 miles long, in San Pablo Bay across Pinole Shoal with a maneuvering area adjacent to Oleum Pier at the mouth of Carquinez Strait; (2) a 600-foot wide channel to 30 feet MLLW through Mare Island Strait, flaring to a turning basin generally 1,000 feet wide, from former dike number 6 to within 75 feet south of the causeway between Mare Island and Vallejo; except (3) at the northerly end, at the City of Vallejo Marina, where the project depth is 26 feet MLLW.
+Located in the San Francisco Bay, San Pablo Bay and Mare Island Strait are two federal channels that provide deep-water access to the Suisun Bay Channel and the Ports of Sacramento and Stockton, and to Napa River, respectively.
+This project provides for maintenance dredging of (1) a 600-foot wide channel to a depth of 35 feet Mean Lower Low Water (MLLW), which is approximately 11 miles long, in San Pablo Bay across Pinole Shoal with a maneuvering area adjacent to Oleum Pier at the mouth of Carquinez Strait; (2) a 600-foot wide channel to 30 feet MLLW through Mare Island Strait, flaring to a turning basin generally 1,000 feet wide, from former dike number 6 to within 75 feet south of the causeway between Mare Island and Vallejo; (3) a channel to 30 feet MLLW up the Napa River, except (4) at the northerly end, at the City of Vallejo Marina, where the project depth is 26 feet MLLW.
+Historically, San Pablo Bay has been dredged every other year, most recently in 2023 and 2025, based on restrictions on government hopper dredging in SF Bay.
+Maintenance dredging of Mare Island Strait was last performed in mid-1990s.
+With the closure of the Mare Island Naval Shipyard, the Mare Island Strait is no longer maintained at authorized project depth for deep draft vessels.
+The channel is self-scouring and based on condition surveys is maintaining 28-foot depth.

 TOTAL FUNDING